 Grounds & Map

-Welcome!
-Adkins Arboretum's 400 acres of woodlands, meadows, wetlands, and gardens offer visitors a beautiful setting in which to enjoy the Eastern Shore's native landscape.
+Welcome to Adkins Arboretum!
+We are excited to have you visit.
+The Arboretum's 400 acres of woodlands, meadows, wetlands, and gardens offer visitors a beautiful setting in which to enjoy the Eastern Shore's native landscape.
 Walk, jog, bike, and view birds and wildlife in these diverse habitats.

 The gardens display plants native to the Mid-Atlantic coastal plain in combinations designed to inspire the home gardener.
 Native shrubs, grasses, vines, ferns, and flowering perennials provide interest throughout the year with their ornamental flowers, fruit, and bark.
 The Arboretum's native gardens border a restored one-acre wetland adjacent to the Arboretum Visitor's Center that teems with wildlife.
 Spring peepers, green frogs, and bullfrogs call to visitors as they cross the wetland bridge.